ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

     results = gs://elasticblast-${USER}/results/BDQE
     options = -task blastp-fast -evalue 0.01 -outfmt "7 std sskingdoms ssciname"

-You will need to edit the file to provide a gcp-project and your results bucket.
+You will need to edit the file to provide a GCP Project ID and your results bucket.
 Read about how to identify your `GCP project <https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects>`_.
 For your results bucket, you should append "/results/BDQE" to your output bucket.
 If you created it with the gsutil command above, it would be as shown in the configuration file above.

-ElasticBLAST will place your results in a folder called BDQE under gs://elasticblast-${USER}/results/.
-For your next search, you should use a different token than BDQE, otherwise your new results will be placed in the same folder, possibly overwriting your first set of results.
+ElasticBLAST will place your results gs://elasticblast-${USER}/results/BDQE.
+For your next search, you should use a different token than BDQE, otherwise your new results will be placed at the same location, possibly overwriting your first set of results.

 This configuration file will use two GCP instances, specified by "num-nodes", for your search.
 The BLASTP program will search proteins from the BDQE WGS project (obtained from a cloud bucket) against the swissprot database.